chtoucas/Abc/README.md

 Quick start with `Maybe<T>`
 ---------------------------

-An Option type or Maybe type (a better fit for what we use it for here), is like a box containing a value or no value at all.
+An Option type or Maybe type (a better fit for what we use it for), is like a box containing a value or no value at all.

 It can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
 We shall see a few real-world use cases.

-First, it differs from a nullable in that it applies to both value types and reference types.
-Then, it is also possible to create a _maybe_ of a _maybe_ (`Maybe<Maybe<T>>`).
-Also a nullable reference type, like `string?`, is just a string type to which C# adds a special (sentinel) value, the `null` value.
+It differs from a nullable in that it applies to both value types and reference types.
+Also a nullable reference type, like `string?`, is just a string type to which the language adds a special (sentinel) value, the `null` value.
+It is also possible to create a _maybe_ of a _maybe_ (`Maybe<Maybe<T>>`).

 #### Construct a _maybe_
 ```csharp